olafvdk/olafvdk/README.md

 ---

 ### 🌨️ My Journey
-After years of serving as a small-church pastor, I’m now pursuing a new chapter in technology —
+After years of serving as a small-church pastor, integrating life, technology and care, I’m now pursuing a new intentional focus on technology —
 bringing the same care for people and integrity to the world of **cloud administration**, **device management**, and **AI solutions**.

 ### 🧭 Current Focus